 Shipping is free for UK subscriptions and all parcels are sent out via Royal Mail with a certificate of postage.
-International subscriptions are an additional £6.95 per month.
-The USA and Canada are an additional £14.95 per month as these are sent via recorded and tracked delivery.
+International subscriptions are an additional £12.95 per month, and the USA and Canada are an additional £18.95 per month.
+Boxes sent to these shipping zones are sent via tracked delivery.

-If an item is faulty, once we receive it from you, we’ll forward it onto the supplier for a full report.
-We’ll let you know the outcome as soon as possible.
+- We are unable to cover the cost of returns postage unless an item is faulty.
+In the event an item is faulty, once we receive it from you, we’ll return it to the supplier for a full report and let you know the outcome as soon as we can.

 To arrange a return please email email@example.com

 If you would like to exchange the original size of your subscription please email firstname.lastname@example.org

 Please note, the same terms above also apply to exchanges.

 None of the above Terms and Conditions affect your statutory rights.

 Project Lingerie is registered in the UK under company number 09593785